 Preserving our planet is a daunting task, one that requires the best efforts of many different leaders across an array of disciplines.
 So when it comes to some of the most common responses — things like environmental conservation efforts or increased and improved recycling — humanity must continually improve.

-Luckily, that’s what’s been happening in the U.S. In the country today, an average of 91.3% of corrugated cardboard packaging gets recycled annually.
-The overall American recycling rate for paper has risen to nearly 68%, and paper nowadays can generally be used to make new products up to seven times.
+Luckily, that’s what’s been happening in the U.S. In 2023, 71-76% of corrugated cardboard packaging gets recycled annually.
+The 2023 American recycling rate for paper is 65-69%, and paper nowadays can generally be used to make new products up to seven times.
 (Perhaps it’s no surprise that paper and paper-based packaging have become one of the most recycled materials in the country, accordingly.)

 Improving existing methods alone won’t solve the current climate crisis, however.
 There’s a need for new ideas and approaches, and luckily, a new generation of environmentally minded leaders has stepped up to the challenge.